kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 * the `APISelfSubjectReview`
   [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)
   is enabled for your cluster
-* the API server for your cluster has `authentication.k8s.io/v1alpha1`
+* the API server for your cluster has the `authentication.k8s.io/v1alpha1`
   {{< glossary_tooltip term_id="api-group" text="API group" >}}
   enabled.
 {{< /note >}}